-Go with the WPA2 encryption for your Wi-Fi network.
-For an extra layer of protection, disable any “remote management” options on your router.
+Go with the WPA3 encryption for your Wi-Fi network.
+Disable any “remote management” options on your router for an extra layer of protection.

-Another important factor that affects your Wi-Fi network’s connectivity is its physical location.
-If you keep dropping your signal in certain rooms in your home, then relocating your router might solve your connectivity woes.
+Another critical factor that affects your Wi-Fi network’s connectivity is its physical location.
+If your signal keeps dropping in certain rooms, relocating your router might solve connectivity woes.

 Try placing your router as close to the center of your home as possible.
-It’s also a good idea to keep it elevated and free from any physical obstructions like furniture and appliances.
-Avoid reflective surfaces like glass, mirrors and metal, too, since Wi-Fi signals tend to bounce off these types of materials.
+It’s also good to keep it elevated and free from physical obstructions like furniture and appliances.
+Avoid reflective surfaces like glass, mirrors and metal, too, since Wi-Fi signals tend to bounce off these materials.

-Walls — especially those made of concrete — can also severely degrade your Wi-Fi signal.
+Walls — especially those made of concrete — can severely degrade your Wi-Fi signal.

-If your house is just too big for your router, no amount of tinkering can solve your connectivity problems — especially in certain areas of your home.
-For distance issues, try installing Wi-Fi extenders around your house to boost your network’s range.
+If your house is just too big for your router, no amount of tinkering can solve connectivity problems.
+For distance issues, try installing Wi-Fi extenders around your home to boost your network’s range.

 Consider the TP-Link N300 WiFi Range Extender.
-This little signal booster is perfect to spread your Wi-Fi further around the house.
-Tap or click here to learn more about Wi-Fi extenders.
+This signal booster is perfect for spreading your Wi-Fi further around the house.

 10. Reboot your router

 Sometimes, Wi-Fi problems aren’t about the signal strength or coverage.
 Maybe someone is having trouble connecting, or the internet connection has slowed down.
 If that’s the case, rebooting your cable or DSL modem and router can help get your network back on track.